LCS Graph Kernel Based on Wasserstein Distance in Longest Common Subsequence Metric Space: Preliminaries

 \subsection{Optimal transport (OT)}

 Optimal transport provides a means of comparing probability distributions, which are histograms in the finite dimensional case \cite{Villani_2008_OTBook_s, Peyre_2019_OTBook_s}.
 This quantity is defined over the {\it same ground space} or multiple pre-registered ground spaces.
 This comparison is interpreted as a {\it mass movement problem}, which seeks an optimum plan to move the mass from one distribution to the other at minimal cost.
-OT is rapidly gaining popularity in a multitude of machine learning problems, ranging from low-rank approximation \cite{Seguy_NIPS_2015_s}, to dictionary learning \cite{Rolet_AISTATSI_2016_s}, domain adaptation \cite{Courty_ECML_2014_s}, clustering \cite{Cuturi_ICML_2014_s}, and semi-supervised learning \cite{Solomon_TOG_2016_s}.
+Actually, OT is rapidly gaining popularity in a multitude of machine learning problems, ranging from low-rank approximation \cite{Seguy_NIPS_2015_s}, to dictionary learning \cite{Rolet_AISTATSI_2016_s}, domain adaptation \cite{Courty_ECML_2014_s}, clustering \cite{Cuturi_ICML_2014_s}, semi-supervised learning \cite{Solomon_TOG_2016_s}, color transfer \cite{Fukunaga_arXiv_2021}, linear discriminative learning \cite{Kasai_ICASSP_2020}, and clustering \cite{fukunaga_ICPR_2020}.